svenschultze/MQTT-Annotation-API/README.md

-# ROS2-Annotation-API
+# MQTT-Annotation-API
-Allows the creation of ROS2 nodes using a simpler annotation-based API
+Allows the creation of MQTT Clients using a simpler annotation-based API in Python